Affiliate links on Android Authority may earn us a commission. Learn more.

 One nice thing about Amazon Luna is that it offers a variety of streaming options to cater to different speeds.
 Amazon recommends speeds of at least 10Mbps for 1080p streaming, or 35Mbps for 4K when it becomes available.

 Data caps are also a concern for many customers and can lead to reduced speeds or a shockingly high bill at the end of the month.
 Gaming at 1080p can consume upwards of 10GB per hour, so use discretion if you don’t have an unlimited plan.

 Thankfully, Amazon Luna has implemented an option to cap stream quality at 720p.
 This should alleviate data consumption woes faced by other cloud gaming services.

-In December 2020, Amazon Luna added support for a select number of Android smartphones.
+In December 2020, Amazon Luna added support for Android smartphones.
 They must be running on Android 9 or higher, and access the service on the Chrome web browser version 86 or above, with a download speed of at least 10Mbps.

 How much is Amazon Luna?

-The Ubisoft channel includes the same 1080p/60 quality and unlimited gameplay, but only for one device.
-However, it features the ultimate edition of each game, with DLC unlocked for certain titles.
+- Ubisoft Plus — This channel features games developed and/or published by Ubisoft and includes both classic and its most recent games.
+It costs $17.99 per month.
+It includes the same 1080p/60 quality and unlimited gameplay, but only for one device.
+However, it features the ultimate edition of each game, with all DLC unlocked for certain titles.
 If you already pay for Ubisoft Plus on another platform, you can connect your Ubisoft account to access the Amazon Luna channel at no additional charge.